-Explain that this form of therapy acknowledges that emotions are crucial to being human.
-Therefore, when undergoing emotionally focused therapy, it is normal for a client to become increasingly aware of their feelings.
-EFT teaches clients to regulate maladaptive emotional responses.
+Explain that this form of therapy acknowledges that feelings are crucial to being human.
+Therefore, when undergoing EFT, it is normal for a client to become increasingly aware of their feelings.
+EFT teaches clients to regulate maladaptive expressive responses.

-What is the goal of emotionally focused therapy?
+What is the goal of Emotions Focused Therapy?

-The goal of emotionally focused therapy is to manage an individual’s emotional cycle.
-An EFT therapist will lead the client towards emotional awareness and acceptance.
-Therapists also teach strategies on regulating and transforming negative emotions to cope effectively.
+The goal of EFT is to manage an individual’s expressive cycle.
+An EFT specialist will lead the client towards expressive awareness and acceptance.
+They also focus on teaching strategies for regulating and transforming negative feelings to cope effectively.

-During EFT tapping, you will need to pick your setup statements.
-Setup statements refer to a fill-in-the-blank phrase provided by your therapist.
-The sentence usually starts with “Even though…” and then followed up by your concern or problem.
+During emotion-focused therapy tapping, you will need to pick your setup statements.
+Setup statements refer to a fill-in-the-blank phrase provided by your health provider.
+The sentence usually starts with “Even though…” and is then followed up by your concern or problem.
 It will end with a positive affirmation of “…I deeply and completely accept myself.”
 A good example would be something like, “Even though I am a bother, I deeply and completely accept myself.”

-An EFT therapist is undoubtedly a therapist.
-An emotionally focused therapist should possess certifications and licenses to start practice.
+An EFT expert is undoubtedly a professional in the field.
+A therapists should possess certifications and licenses to start practice.
 They also need to undergo clinical training and must pass an EFT practitioner examination.

 Evidence suggests that EFT does work for different situations.
-It is effective for couples’ therapy and individuals suffering from mood disorders.
-However, the effectiveness of emotionally focused therapy and EFT tapping still varies in every individual.
+It is effective for couples’ counseling and individuals suffering from mood disorders.
+However, the effectiveness of EFT tapping still varies in every individual.
 The results highly depend on how persistent and motivated a person is.